 Since 2018, hearing-impaired people in Germany have had access to a 24-hour emergency call service with sign language interpreters for emergency situations.
 The service is jointly financed by the mandatory social security contribution paid by Deutsche Telekom to Germany’s Bundesnetzagentur (Federal Network Agency).

 Supporting users with simplified language

 According to studies, 12 percent of people in Germany are not able to grasp complicated texts.
 In our endeavor to make it easier for them to access our products, we also offer some of our product information in simpler language.
-Our CR report homepage and our #TAKEPART stories are offered in simplified language, too.
+Our #TAKEPART stories and selected pages from our CR report are also made available in simplified language.

 Deutsche Telekom supports companies, municipalities, and schools in accessing financial support available for forward-looking investments

 Digitalization offers enormous opportunities.
 Throughout a spectrum ranging from the Internet of Things-19 pandemic has shown, digitalized companies and municipalities are more resilient – and better able to handle challenges and crises.(IoT) to big data and artificial intelligence, digital technologies and solutions are facilitating the development of innovative products that have greater energy efficiency and/or durability and can simplify production and work processes.
 Also, as the COVID

 In summer 2020, the German Government approved a “Future Package,” an extensive economic stimulus package designed to stabilize the German economy and equip Germany for the future.
 The package, which includes a raft of measures aimed at supporting digitalization in private-sector companies, the public sector, and education, boosts Germany’s existing funding scene with far-reaching additional impetus.
 Under the effort, Germany’s federal and Länder (state) governments are subsidizing digitalization projects at rates of up to 70 percent of the relevant costs (and even more, in some cases).